 Nondirective can also be the most difficult form of meditation in that it is so free form.
 Allowing the brain to wander may be counterproductive for a beginner who needs something to concentrate on in order to learn the art of meditation.

 In this blog we review various kinds of meditation and provided resources on getting started.

 No matter which style you choose the keys to success - and so a key to a stress free life fueled by healthy habits - are simple:

-The Scientific Power of Meditation.
-Awesome video on the science behind meditation
+The Scientific Power of Meditation (Video on the science behind meditation)